Opinion by

 Defense Counsel: In terms-I don't need to know what the discussions were, in terms of those discussions, did you feel after those discussions you had an obligation to do anything?

-Prosecutor: Objection.
-That calls for hearsay.
+Prosecutor: Objection. hearsay.
+That calls for

 Defense Counsel: I'm not asking for what the discussions were, just what he felt afterward.

+The Court: Overruled.
 Defendant: Can I give a two-part answer?
+Defense Counsel: Sure.
+Defendant: Now yes, then no.

 By overruling the prosecutor's objection, the trial court allowed defendant to testify to defense counsel's original question.
 Defense counsel specifically stated that he was not attempting to elicit the content of defendant's discussions with his attorney.
-Because the trial court overruled the prosecution's objection and defendant answered the question that was asked, we perceive no error.
+Because the trial сourt overruled the prosecution's objection and defendant answered the question that was asked, we perceive no error.

-C. Advice Concerning Bankruptcy Filing
+C. Advice Concerning Bankruptey Filing

 Defendant contends that his securities fraud convictions should be reversed because the trial court erred in excluding evidence of his attorneys' advice regarding his decision to file for bankruptcy.
 We disagree.